 Description of Research Focus and Constructs of Interest

-It is evident that both socioeconomic and educational variables cause poor and minority children’s underachievement.
+It is clear that the underachievement of poor and minority children is caused by both socioeconomic and educational factors.
 This article examines the components that contribute to students of color’s low academic performance and suggests strategies that competent leaders may employ to create a school atmosphere that will improve the level of education.
-Satisfying the academic demands of a culturally and linguistically diverse youth population is one of the most pressing challenges confronting the educational community (Smith, 2005).
+One of the most important issues facing the educational community is meeting the academic needs of a young population that is culturally and linguistically diverse (Smith, 2005).
 Many students in the United States are now under-educated, particularly African American, Hispanic, and economically poor children.

 While there is a substantial relationship between poor academic performance and low socioeconomic status, which is generally characterized by parents’ educational level and income, there are also linkages between different school characteristics and academic failure.
 A lack of respect and appreciation for cultural diversity, low expectations for underachieved, poor teacher-student interactions, and a sense of privilege hindering essential reforms in schools are examples of misguided impressions about students of color (Smith, 2005).
 This article examines how these factors affect African American children’s academic progress and offers suggestions for how school administrators may better meet the needs of students of color in their schools.